GridTools/gt4py/docs/development/CI/infrastructure.md

 - Reenable code coverage workflows (potentially on CSCS-CI).
 - Split code quality: it might be better to run code quality tools separate for each project in the monorepo.
 - Split documentation: once there is proper HTML documentation generated for the projects, it might make sense to have that run as one job per project.
-- Template for tests: although there is a reusable workflow for the code coverage uploading, it probably make sense to reuse some of the workflow description for the tests as well.